-During 1995, the Board held six meetings.
-Mr. Tisch attended fewer than 75% of the meetings of the Board during 1995.
+During 1996, the Board held eight meetings.
+Mr. Offit attended fewer than 75% of the aggregate number of meetings of the Board and the Committee on which he served during 1996.

-The Executive Committee of the Board, which currently consists of Alan R. Batkin, Alan G. Hassenfeld, Norma T. Pace and E. John Rosenwald, Jr., met once in 1995.
+The Executive Committee of the Board, which currently consists of Alan R. Batkin, Alan G. Hassenfeld, Norma T. Pace and E. John Rosenwald, Jr., met once in 1996.
 The Executive Committee is vested with all of the powers that are held by the Board, except that by law the Executive Committee may not exercise any power of the Board relating to amendment of the Articles of Incorporation or By-Laws of the Company, adoption of a plan of merger or consolidation, the sale, lease or exchange of all or substantially all the property or assets of the Company or the voluntary dissolution of the Company.
 The Executive Committee also performs such functions as are assigned to it by the Board from time to time.

-The Nominating Committee of the Board, which currently consists of Sylvia K. Hassenfeld, Henry Taub, Preston Robert Tisch and Paul Wolfowitz, met once in 1995.
-The Nominating Committee makes recommendations for possible additions to the Board.
-The Nominating Committee has neither the authority nor the procedures to consider nominees recommended by shareholders.
+The Nominating and Governance Committee of the Board, which currently consists of Sylvia K. Hassenfeld, Henry Taub, Preston Robert Tisch and Paul Wolfowitz, did not meet in 1996.
+The Nominating and Governance Committee makes recommendations for possible additions to the Board and at the request of the Board is authorized to make recommendations regarding the governance of the Board and the Committees thereof.
+The Nominating and Governance Committee has neither the authority nor the procedures to consider nominees recommended by shareholders.
 The By-Laws provide that shareholders may nominate directors at an annual meeting by giving notice to the Secretary of the Company not less than 60 days nor more than 90 days prior to the one-year anniversary date of the immediately preceding annual meeting and providing specified information regarding the proposed nominee and each shareholder proposing such nomination.

-The Audit Committee of the Board, which currently consists of Alex Grass, Claudine B. Malone, Morris W. Offit and Norma T. Pace (Chair), held three meetings in 1995.
+The Audit Committee of the Board, which currently consists of Alex Grass, Claudine B. Malone, Morris W. Offit and Norma T. Pace (Chair), held six meetings in 1996.
 The function of the Audit Committee is to recommend to the Board the accounting firm to serve as the Company's independent auditors and to review with such firm, and with the Company's internal auditors and officers, matters relating to corporate financial reporting procedures and policies, adequacy of financial, accounting and operating controls and the scope of the respective audits performed by the Company's auditors and internal auditors.

-The Compensation and Stock Option Committee of the Board, which currently consists of Alan R. Batkin, E. John Rosenwald, Jr. (Chair) and Carl Spielvogel, held two meetings in 1995.
-The Compensation and Stock Option Committee has been delegated primary responsibility for establishing and administering senior executive compensation programs (including the Senior Management Annual Performance Plan), is authorized to make grants and awards under the Company's employee stock option plans (including the 1992 Stock Incentive Plan and the Stock Incentive Performance Plan) and considers and recommends Board actions relating to compensation under certain other compensation plans.
+The Compensation and Stock Option Committee of the Board, which currently consists of Alan R. Batkin, Marie Josee Kravis and Carl Spielvogel (Chair), held two meetings in 1996.
+The Compensation and Stock Option Committee has been delegated primary responsibility for establishing and administering senior executive compensation programs (including the Senior Management Annual Performance Plan), is authorized to make grants and awards under the Company's employee stock option plans and considers and recommends Board actions relating to compensation under other compensation plans.